Holy Spirit Advantage Prophetic Ministries

 that makes men righteous.

-Righteousness is the result of the justification that comes from believing faith in Jesus Christ.
-Righteousness is also
+Righteousness is the result of the justification that comes from believing faith.
+Righteousness is also used as a term to

-used as a term to stress one of God’s attributes and carries with it the assurance about what God is, and that He will
+stress one of God’s attributes and carries with it the assurance about what God is, and that He will do what He has

-do what He has promised.
+promised.
 It expresses God’s own moral purity, contrasted with man’s inherent sinfulness.
-Moreover,
+Moreover, God’s

-the acts of men could be measured or judged.
+men could be measured or judged.

 Sin exists both in overt acts and in the attitude of the heart.
 The overt act indicates the presence of heart sinfulness.